 When I first started writing xbee-api in 2007, there were no options for a cost effective, low power host computer with Java support.
 In 2009 I purchased a Sheevaplug ARM computer and that worked for a while but proved to be problematic: the power supply failed after a year (a known issue), and it experienced periodic boot errors.
-Last year I received a Raspberry Pi after a long wait, due to the overwhelming popularity of the device exceeding supply.
+Last year I received a Raspberry Pi after a long wait, due demand far exceeding supply.

 In order to run Java on the the Raspberry Pi it requires the soft-float version of Debian OS, available from the Pi website.
 Once you get your Pi up and running, you'll need to install the Oracle Java for ARM.
 I don't recommend openjdk as I found it to be much slower and buggier on ARM.

 Update: Java 8 (early access) is available for Raspian hard float.
 Oracle's getting started guide